David Packer (artist): Content and media

-Even though “illuminating ecological conditions is no mean accomplishment,” Packer’s work has a strong element of warning, like other “future-conscious artists and creative thinkers”—an awareness of the existence of the “post-industrial moment, a post-industrial vacuum, where not even the cleaners are working.”
-The ceramic sculpture Bears that Dance is a direct example of warning, with two white polar bears linked together in some ill-defined and strange symbiotic human like relationship.
-Ultimately Packer “allows his work to become that which it calls into question: namely the rational over the natural.”

 Exhibitions and residencies

-Since 1983, Packer has exhibited both nationally and internationally, with over 15 one-person shows and over 50 group shows.
-Two notable exhibitions in New York City are a one person show at Garth Clark Gallery in 2002, where he also had three other group shows, and participation in the group show, Exit Biennial II, Traffic, at Exit Art, 2005, curated by Papo Colo and Jeanette Ingberman.
+Packer has exhibited in New York City at Garth Clark Gallery in 2002, where he also had three other group shows, and in the group show, Exit Biennial II, Traffic, at Exit Art, 2005, curated by Papo Colo and Jeanette Ingberman.

-In 2006, a three-month residency at the Kohler Arts/Industry program allowed the artist to realize a significant and ambitious project: full-size cast ceramic sculptures of V8 car engines.
-This work, called The Last of the V8s, was both more complex and more ambitious than anything he had tried before.
-In Packer’s own words: “I never thought how appropriate it would be to manufacture a quintessentially American industrial object in a factory setting.”
+In 2006, during a three-month residency at the Kohler Arts/Industry program, Packer began a project creating full-size cast ceramic sculptures of V8 car engines, called The Last of the V8s.
 These sculptures were also included in the show The Moment at Hand at the John Michael Kohler Arts Center, as well as subsequently in galleries in New York, Chicago, and Seattle.
-The predominant use of industrial imagery in such projects and “the never-ending, osmotic flow that underwrites cultural exchange” creates in Packer’s work “a 21st Century elegy for American industrial might” where “the dominant note becomes poignancy.”